Bart-teerba/PintOS/doc/project1.md

 | 32          |      |      |      |      |      |      |               |
 | 36          |      |      |      |      |      |      |               |

+3. Did any ambiguities in the scheduler speciﬁcation make values in the table (in the previous question) uncertain?
+If so, what rule did you use to resolve them?

+It's not certain when multiple threads all have the same highest priority, which thread should be dequeued first.
+To resolve this problem, "Round Robin" is used, and the threads with same highest priority are cycled through to kind of ensure "fairness".